Federal Climate Funding For > Renters > I want:

 • How to ensure point-of-sale rebate

-Money to help low-income individuals pay part or all of their energy bills.
+Money to help low-income individuals pay part or all of their energy bills one time per calendar year.

 What does this funding get me?